Musicians Who Permanently Damaged Their Bodies Performing Live

 Prince's bad hips

-"The Artist" was well known for his amazing live shows but, in his younger years, he really cut loose.
-Prince often wore high-heeled shoes while performing in the early '80s and, despite his choice of impractical footwear, he often jumped off stage risers.
-His protege Sheila E. joined him during his 1984-85 Purple Rain tour as an opening act and later told the press that, even back then, "Prince was in pain all the time."
+Prince was well known for his amazing live shows but, in his younger years, he really cut loose.
+He often wore high-heeled shoes while performing in the early '80s and, despite his choice of impractical footwear, he often jumped off stage risers.
+His protege Sheila E. joined him during his 1984-85 Purple Rain tour as an opening act and, according to The Guardian, she later told the press that, even back then, Prince "was in pain all the time."

 In the years that followed, he was sometimes spotted limping or even riding a motorized scooter to get around while out on tour.
 The chronic pain that tormented him became so bad that he allegedly turned down a double hip replacement operation due to his religious beliefs.
 (Jehovah's Witnesses aren't allowed to get blood transfusions.)
-However, this didn't stop him from often relying on painkillers to stifle his nagging injuries.
+However, this didn't stop him from often relying on painkillers to manage his nagging injuries.

 He was reportedly using opioids during his later years, and his addiction got so bad that he turned to a California-based specialist named Dr. Howard Kornfeld to beat his habit mere days before his death.
-He was unable to personally consult with Prince at his Paisley Park home and studio complex near Minneapolis so he sent his son, Andrew, to plan a treatment program.
+Kornfield was unable to personally consult with Prince at his Paisley Park home and studio complex near Minneapolis so he sent his son, Andrew, to plan a treatment program.
 Andrew was among those who discovered Prince's body in an elevator on April 21, 2016.

 Tommy can't hear you, and neither can Pete Townshend